octo-technology/OpenTezos/docs/michelson/instructions.md

 #### SWAP instruction

-The `SWAP` instruction inverts the position of the top two element of the stack.
+The `SWAP` instruction inverts the position of the top two elements of the stack.

 ![](../../static/img/michelson_instruction_swap_example.svg)
 <small className="figure">FIGURE 4: Illustration of the `SWAP` instruction</small>